sailpoint-oss/golang-sdk/api_v3/docs/PasswordSyncGroupsAPI.md

 [[Back to README]](../README.md)

-## GetPasswordSyncGroups
+## Get Password Sync Group List

 > []PasswordSyncGroup GetPasswordSyncGroups(ctx).Limit(limit).Offset(offset).Count(count).Execute()

-Get Password Sync Group List
+This API returns a list of password sync groups.
+A token with ORG_ADMIN authority is required to call this API.

 ### Example